GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 The Federal PKI doesn't comply with the requirements for globally trusted TLS certificates.
 These requirements include:

 **a)** Requirement for Fully-Qualified Domain Names (FQDNs)<br>
 Microsoft planned to restrict COMMON TLS certificate validation to only FQDNs ending in .us, .mil or fed.us.
 Some federal agency PKIs issue TLS/SSL certificates to intranet websites that don't have an FQDN or that have short names (aliases).
-Under the requirements, these agencies would need to reissue, resinstall, and reconfigure all "non-compliant" certificates and applications.
+Under the requirements, these agencies would need to reissue, re-install, and reconfigure all "non-compliant" certificates and applications.
 The Federal PKI community has determined this would have an impact on mission applications on the intranets, and will ...**add text.**

 **b)** Requirement for Public Audit<br>
 The Federal PKI follows a government auditing standard, and we have not restricted our issuance of TLS certificates to only government domains.
 Under Microsoft's requirements, all CAs in the Federal PKI that could issue TLS certificates would be required to submit a non-government audit or be technically constrained.
 This is a challenge because we have **not** constrained our CAs.